StuartHarris/slides/rust_in_the_enterprise/slides.md

 This means:

+- It is well designed (from a UX perspective)
 - It does what it is supposed to do
 - It is easy to use and accessible for everyone
 - It is fast, reliable and secure